mflatt/sweetpea-py/docs/_source/api/derivations.rst

               trial to override the default computation of a starting trial.

-              The same as for :func:`.WithinTrial`, any derived factor in `factors` must not have a window stride greater than 1.
+              The same as for :class:`.WithinTrial`, any derived factor in `factors` must not have a window stride greater than 1.